SEO title tags are one of the most important aspects of on-page SEO.

 1. Make your title tag descriptive and keyword-rich

-Your tags should accurately describe what your web page is about so that search engine crawlers can understand it.
+Your title tags should accurately describe what your web page is about so that search engine crawlers can understand it.
 At the same time, you want to include relevant keywords so that you can improve your website ranking for those terms.

 For example, let’s say you have a blog post about healthy breakfast recipes.
 A good SEO title for this post might be “Healthy Breakfast Recipes: 50+ Ideas for Quick and nutritious morning meals.”

 In this title, we’ve included the keyword “healthy breakfast recipes” as well as other relevant keywords like “quick” and “nutritious.”
-We’ve also made the title descriptive so that users and search engines will know exactly what to expect from the blog post.
+We’ve also made the title tag descriptive so that users and search engines will know exactly what to expect from the blog post.

 2. Include your primary keyword in your title tag